 “We’ve already seen the peak gasoline price for 2012, unless there is some geopolitical event,” Guy Caruso, a senior adviser for energy and national security at the Center for Strategic and International Studies in Washington, said in a June 26 telephone interview.

 The gasoline market in New York, the delivery point for Nymex futures, remains vulnerable to price increases because of refinery shutdowns, Kilduff said.
-The region, which lost about 700,000 barrels a day of capacity on the East Coast and in the Caribbean, was in danger of losing its largest fuel producer as Sunoco Inc. (SUN) sought a buyer for its Philadelphia plant.
+The region, which lost about 700,000 barrels a day of capacity on the East Coast and in the Caribbean, was in danger of losing its largest fuel producer as Sunoco Inc. (SUN:US) sought a buyer for its Philadelphia plant.

 Sunoco and Carlyle Group agreed yesterday to form a joint venture to keep the 330,000 barrel-a-day refinery open.
 Delta Air Lines Inc. bought the idled Trainer refinery April 30, which will bring back 185,000 barrels a day of capacity to the region.